Saymite/ZomboidBadTranslator/README.md

 **WARNING: RUNNING THIS WILL USE A BIG AMOUNT OF YOUR GOOGLE TRANSLATOR API CREDITS.
 THIS WAS ONLY CODED THIS WAY SINCE I HAD A BIG AMOUNT OF FREE CREDITS.
 PLEASE USE WITH CAUTION.**

+Watch a demonstration here [I Survived a Badly Translated Zomboid Tutorial](https://youtu.be/5uWOGkjhYsc)

 ## Features

 - **Badly Translated Text**: Experience the game with hilariously mistranslated text that adds an extra layer of challenge and fun.